Q&A Session: Adam Lisagor

-First step is to ask them.
+The first step is to ask them.
 If they don’t know, then start thinking about how to tell them.
-My rule 1 is follow my instinct, put myself into the perspective of the audience and the intended market.
-There’s definitely more value to reaching a broader audience in most advertising, because that’s where growth is.
+My rule 1 is to follow my instinct, put myself into the perspective of the audience and the intended market.
+There’s definitely more value to reaching a broader audience in most advertising because that’s where growth is.
 But obviously current users may have more potential for becoming better customers, and they’re further down the funnel so some focus can be placed there too.
 There’s no general answer, and often there’s no right answer.
 The important thing is to commit with intention.

 Are you guys also involved in the marketing strategy as well, or only on the shooting of the video?

 Most definitely the strategy.
 Not necessarily marketing strategy, in terms of what channels to market in, but most strongly in creative strategy, as in what to say and to whom and why.
 The writing of the concepts and ideas is half the value we provide.